textfx/easy-universal-cart/README.md

 ![Image alt](https://github.com/textfx/easy-universal-cart/blob/master/public/logo.gif)

 Easy Universal Cart allows to create the unique cart design for the variety of landing pages in a fast way.\
-But you can use it to create shops like amazon :)
+But you can use it to create shops like Amazon :)

 All you need to do is to create the design, everything else will be done for you by Easy Universal Cart.